Voyages of Christopher Columbus: First return

 After spending more than a week in Portugal, Columbus set sail for Spain.
 He arrived back in Palos on 15 March 1493 and later met with Ferdinand and Isabella in Barcelona to report his findings.
 (Note: The Monument a Colom in that city commemorates the event.)
 (Note: A taster even tasted the food from each of his dishes before he ate to "make sure it was not poisoned".
 He was given his own footmen to open doors for him and to serve him at the table.
 Columbus was even rewarded with his own coat of arms.)

 Columbus showed off what he had brought back from his voyage to the monarchs, including a few small samples of gold, pearls, gold jewelry from the Natives, a few Taíno he had kidnapped, flowers, and a hammock.
 He also brought the previously unknown tobacco plant, the pineapple fruit, and the turkey.
 He did not bring any of the precious East Indies spices such as black pepper, ginger or cloves.
 In his log, he wrote "there is also plenty of 'ají', which is their pepper, which is more valuable than black pepper, and all the people eat nothing else, it being very wholesome".
-(Note: The word "ají" is still used in South American Spanish for chili peppers.)
+The word "ají" is still used in South American Spanish for chili peppers.

 Columbus brought captured Taínos to present to the sovereigns, never having met the infamous Caribs.
 In Columbus's letter on the first voyage, addressed to the Spanish court, he insisted he had reached Asia, describing the island of Hispaniola as being off the coast of China.
 He emphasized the potential riches of the land, exaggerating the abundance of gold, and that the Natives seemed ready to convert to Christianity.
-The letter was translated into multiple languages and widely distributed, creating a sensation:
+The letter was translated into multiple languages and widely distributed, creating a sensation in Europe:

 Hispaniola is a miracle.
 Mountains and hills, plains and pastures, are both fertile and beautiful ... the harbors are unbelievably good and there are many wide rivers of which the majority contain gold. ...
 There are many spices, and great mines of gold and other metals...

 Upon Columbus's return, most people initially accepted that he had reached the East Indies, including the sovereigns and Pope Alexander VI, though in a letter to the Vatican dated 1 November 1493, the historian Peter Martyr described Columbus as the discoverer of a Novi Orbis ("New Globe").
 The pope issued four bulls (the first three of which are collectively known as the Bulls of Donation), to determine how Spain and Portugal would colonize and divide the spoils of the new lands.
 Inter caetera, issued 4 May 1493, divided the world outside Europe between Spain and Portugal along a north–south meridian 100 leagues west of either the Azores or Cape Verde Islands in the mid-Atlantic, thus granting Spain all the land discovered by Columbus.
 The 1494 Treaty of Tordesillas, ratified in the next decade by Pope Julius II, moved the dividing line to 370 leagues west of the Azores or Cape Verde.